Luthufulhaq/Basic-ABAP/README.md

 # Basic-ABAP

-ABAP basic programs on BTP
+This repository includes simple ABAP programs developed in the ABAP BTP trial version.

+It features a Booking table for tracking passenger travel and payment details.